lizard-buzzard/spring-security-user-registration/README.md

     <artifactId>spring-boot-starter-thymeleaf</artifactId>
 </dependency>
 ```
-* to define __th:__ namespace on *.html pages as follows:
+* to define __th:__ namespace on the *.html pages as follows:
 ```
 <!DOCTYPE html SYSTEM "http://www.thymeleaf.org/dtd/xhtml1-strict-thymeleaf-4.dtd">
 <html lang="en" xmlns="http://www.w3.org/1999/xhtml" xmlns:th="http://www.thymeleaf.org">
 ```
-An example see in templates/login.html

 ### JpaRepository ###
-There is a base repository (BaseRepository) which extends JpaRepository.
+There is a base repository (BaseRepository) which extends __JpaRepository__.
- * Spring Data JPA contains some built-in Repository implemented some common functions to work with database: findOne, findAll, save, etc.
+ * Spring Data JPA contains the built-in Repository which implements some common functions to work with database: findOne, findAll, save, etc.
- * should be annotated win @NoRepositoryBean, otherwise gives an BeanCreationException (Error creating bean with name 'baseRepository')
+ * should be annotated win @NoRepositoryBean, otherwise gives an __BeanCreationException__ (Error creating bean with name 'baseRepository')

 ### MVC Configuration ###
-If you want to take complete control of Spring MVC, you can add your own @Configuration annotated with @EnableWebMvc should be set ([27.
+If you want to take complete control of Spring MVC, you can add your own @Configuration class, annotated with @EnableWebMvc ([27.
 Developing Web Applications](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-web-applications.html)).
 ```
 public class MvcConfig implements WebMvcConfigurer
 ```
-Do not use the src/main/webapp directory if your application is packaged as a jar.
+__Do not use the src/main/webapp__ directory if your application is packaged as a __jar__.
 Although this directory is a common standard, it works only with war packaging, and it is silently ignored by most build tools if you generate a jar ([Chapter: 27.1.5 Static Content](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-web-applications.html)).
 ```
 @Override
 public void addResourceHandlers(ResourceHandlerRegistry registry)
 ```
-Next bean helped me to show messages in different languages depending on language choosed:
+Next bean helps to show messages for different languages depending on the language chose:
 ```
 @Bean
 public MessageSource messageSource()
 ```
-It's a strategy interface for resolving messages, with support for the parameterization and internationalization of such messages:
+It's a strategy interface for resolving messages, with support for the parameterization and the internationalization of such messages:
 * [Internationalization in Spring](https://www.logicbig.com/tutorials/spring-framework/spring-core/message-sources.html)
 * [Interface MessageSource](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/MessageSource.html)

 ### PersistenceJPAConfig ###
-The  source for @Bean's definition used in Persistence JPA Repository
+The source for @Bean's definition used in __Persistence JPA Repository__
 * Path to BaseRepository, UserRepository, RoleRepository
 ```
 @EnableJpaRepositories(basePackages = "com.lizard.buzzard.persistence.dao")